Should I Rent My House Or Sell In North Carolina?

 Responsibilities include:

-• Handling maintenance and emergency calls
+• Maintenance and emergency calls

 • Managing lease, payments, and legal compliance

-• insurance, taxes, and maintenance
+• Insurance, taxes, and maintenance on both properties

 What Are Your Future Plans for the Property?